August 2021 update

 The good news is that UK adequacy is all but agreed meaning flows of personal data to the UK from the EU will remain uninterrupted.
 In theory, adequacy lasts for four years and is then reviewed and could theoretically be revoked if the UK diverges from the EU GDPR too far.

 There remain some grey areas, however, and we await additional guidance from the ICO on matters including the application Schrems II in the UK and publication of UK SCCs.
-There will also the potential onward transfers issue if the UK grants adequacy status to territories that the EU considers to be third countries.
+There will also be the potential onward transfers issue if the UK grants adequacy status to territories that the EU considers to be third countries.

 As such, it will be important for organisations to monitor developments, especially if receiving personal data from EU organisations.